miguoliang/old_blog/code/_posts/2019-11-13-effective-jekyll-hosting-websites-on-aws-amplify.md

 ---
 layout: post
 title: "Effective Jekyll: Hosting Websites on AWS Amplify"
-description: "Effective Jekyll: Hosting Websites on AWS Amplify"
+description: This article is a guide help you host your static website on AWS Amplify
 date: 2019-11-13 00:00:00 +08:00
 image: /assets/2019-11-13-effective-jekyll-hosting-websites-on-aws-amplify/banner.jpg
 categories: